Flood Protection Information

 Local Flood Hazard

 The City is helping to keep the cost of flood insurance low by participating in the Community Rating System (CRS).
-The CRS is administered by the National Flood Insurance Program, which offers discounts to property owners located in Special Flood Hazard Areas in exchange for certain requirements being met by the City.
-Oakland Park is currently earning a 15% discount for its residents.
+The CRS is administered by the National Flood Insurance Program, which offers discounts to all property owners located in Special Flood Hazard Areas (SFHA) in exchange for certain requirements being met by the City.
+Oakland Park is currently earning a 15% discount for residential and non-residential property owners within the SFHA and a 5% discount for all other properties within the City.
 Make sure your insurance premium includes this benefit.
-If you have any questions please contact Planning Division at 954-630-4335.
+If you have any questions please contact Planning Division staff at 954-630-4345.

 When Flood Insurance is Required